Corey Bailey

 few plays.
 Some of these disc types had a center of aluminum and some were

 glass.
-The discs that were lacquer coated over glass came into being during
+The discs that were lacquer coated over glass came into being during WWII

-or broken by incorrect handling or equipment.
+by incorrect handling or equipment.
 On the subject of handling;

 DO NOT touch the surface of any lacquer coated instantaneous disk with your